Discounted

 Vaccinations

 Nothing compulsory, we recommend protection against malaria, typhoid, tetanus, diphtheria, polio and hepatitis A. Consult your travel clinic for latest advice on Malaria and Zika Virus.
 Although not compulsory travellers may also wish to immunise themselves against Japanese encephalitis.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Information regarding vaccinations and travel health advice can be found by on the NaTHNaC website and from your local healthcare provider.
 Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.

 Award Winning Explore Leaders